 What is Cryptosporidium?

 Cryptosporidium, also known as "Crypto" is a bacteria found in water systems that is the cause of cryptosporidiosis as well as several other ailments.
 It is very resistant to chlorine, which is why it can survive for days even in properly chlorinated pools.
+It is most commonly ingested by swallowing contaminated water while swimming, but practically any type of water or sewage system can become a breeding ground for this pathogen.

 30% Of U.S. Citizens Will Contract Cryptosporidiosis